BOOK A VISIT TO OUR DIGITAL PARLOUR ROOM IN OUR PILOT EVENT: HERE.

 Join us to help uncover the untold histories of ordinary men and women from across early modern England.

-Middling Culture is a major new Arts and Humanities Research Council-funded project that aims to transform our understanding of how reading, writing, and material culture fitted into the everyday lives of England’s “middling” people—neither the very rich nor the very poor—in the sixteenth and seventeenth centuries.
+Middling Culture is a major Arts and Humanities Research Council-funded project that aims to transform our understanding of how reading, writing, and material culture fitted into the everyday lives of England’s “middling” people—neither the very rich nor the very poor—in the sixteenth and seventeenth centuries.
 These were the literate, urban households whose members engaged with a variety of cultural forms for work and beyond.

 Listen to project Principle Investigator Prof. Catherine Richardson on why researching early modern england’s middling sort is essential for understanding how creativity and culture affect social mobility: